Early-Exit Graph Neural Networks: Extended Related Work

 This section reviews the literature most relevant to our work, encompassing Graph Neural Networks (GNNs), advanced message-passing strategies, early-exit mechanisms for GNNs, and early-exit techniques in general neural architectures.\\

 \textbf{Graph Neural Networks (GNNs). }Most GNNs follow the message-passing paradigm~\citep{messagepassing}, where node features are iteratively updated by aggregating information from neighboring nodes via convolutions, attention, or neural networks~\citep{everythingisconnected}.
 These Message-Passing Neural Networks (MPNNs), including GCN~\citep{GCN}, GraphSAGE~\citep{GraphSAGE}, and GAT~\citep{GAT}, achieve strong empirical performance but are inherently limited by the number of layers: a $k$-layer MPNN can only propagate information along paths of length at most $k$.
-Deep MPNNs often suffer from \emph{over-smoothing} (node features become indistinguishable)~\citep{oversmoothing, oversmoothing2}, \emph{over-squashing} (long-range information compressed through narrow bottlenecks)~\citep{oversquashing1}, and \emph{under-reaching} (insufficient depth to capture necessary dependencies)~\citep{underreaching}.
-Other issues of GNNs come from limited expressivity in distinguishing specific substructures in the graphs, as classic MPNNs are at most powerful as the 1-WL (Weisfeiler-Lehman) test~\citep{WL1}.
+Deep MPNNs often suffer from \emph{over-smoothing} (OST: node features become indistinguishable)~\citep{oversmoothing, oversmoothing2}, \emph{over-squashing} (OSQ: long-range information compressed through narrow bottlenecks)~\citep{oversquashing1}, and \emph{under-reaching} (insufficient depth to capture necessary dependencies)~\citep{underreaching}.
+Other limitations stem from restricted expressivity, as classical MPNNs are at most as powerful as the 1-WL (Weisfeiler-Lehman) test~\citep{WL1}.